dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 ## Release Notes

-Learn about what are included in each release at [https://www.dynamsoft.com/document-normalizer/docs/programming/javascript/release-notes/?ver=latest](https://www.dynamsoft.com/document-normalizer/docs/programming/javascript/release-notes/?ver=latest).
+Learn what are included in each release at [https://www.dynamsoft.com/document-normalizer/docs/programming/javascript/release-notes/?ver=latest](https://www.dynamsoft.com/document-normalizer/docs/programming/javascript/release-notes/?ver=latest).

 ## Next Steps

 Now that you have got the SDK integrated, you can choose to move forward in the following directions

 1. Check out the [official samples](https://github.com/Dynamsoft/document-normalizer-javascript-samples).
-2. Learn about the available [APIs](https://www.dynamsoft.com/document-normalizer/docs/programming/javascript/api-reference/?ver=latest).
+2. Learn about the available [APIs](https://www.dynamsoft.com/document-normalizer/docs/web/programming/javascript/api-reference/?ver=latest).